The Original Sazerac Cocktail

-It is said that this drink was invented by Antoine Amadie Peychaud, a Creole apothecary who moved to New Orleans from the West Indies and set up shop in the French Quarter in the early 1800s.
+It is said that this drink was invented by Antoine Amadie Peychaud, a Creole apothecary who moved to New Orleans from the West Indies and set up shop in the French Quarter in the early part of the 19th Century.
 He dispensed a proprietary mix of aromatic bitters from an old family recipe, to relieve the ails of his clients (Peychaud's Bitters are still made in New Orleans and sold today, and are an essential component of any truly complete bar), and around the 1830s he became famous for a toddy he made for his friends.
 It consisted of French brandy mixed with his secret blend of bitters, a splash of water and a bit of sugar.
-According to legend he served his drink in the large end of an egg cup that was called a coquetier in French, and some say that the Americanized pronunciation of this as "cocktail" gave this type of drink its name (unlikely as that may be).
+According to legend he served his drink in the large end of an egg cup that was called a coquetier in French, and some say that the Americanized pronunciation of this as "cocktail" gave this type of drink its name.

 Before long, the demand for this drink led to its being served in bars throughout the city (euphemistically called "coffee houses" in those days).
-One of these, a large bar on Exchange Alley owned by a gentleman named Sewell Taylor, was named the Sazerac Coffeehouse.
-In 1853, Mr. Taylor declared that the drink would be made in his bar only with particular brand of Cognac called Sazerac-du-Forge et fils for which Mr. Taylor was the sole importer and for which his bar was named.
+One of these, a large bar on Exchange Alley owned by a gentleman named Sewell Taylor, was named the Merchants Exchange Coffeehouse.
+Not long after, Mr. Taylor started a new business as a liquor importer, with one of his most popular products being a particular brand of Cognac called Sazerac-du-Forge et fils for which Mr. Taylor was the sole importer.
+Someone else took over the bar, changed its name to the Sazerac Coffee House, and history was made.
 Apparently the bar was big enough to accommodate 12 bartenders, all mixing "Sazeracs" for their patrons, and people began to refer to the drink with the name of the coffeehouse where it was most popular.
-It is believed that during this period one of the bartenders at the Sazerac came up with the idea of adding a few drops of absinthe to coat the glass, and with this flavor enhancement, a true classic was born.

-Around 1870, a gentleman by the name of Thomas Handy took over as proprietor of the Sazerac House, and the primary ingredient was changed from cognac to rye whiskey due to popular American tastes as well as to the difficulty of obtaining cognac at the time.
+Around 1870, a gentleman by the name of Thomas Handy took over as proprietor of the Sazerac House, and the primary ingredient was changed from cognac to rye whiskey due to popular American tastes as well as to the difficulty of obtaining cognac at the time -- the phyloxxera epidemic in Europe had devastated France's wine grape crops, which would take years to recover.
 Somewhere along the line a dash of absinthe was added, usually used to coat the glass with the excess discarded.
-Eventually absinthe was banned and was replaced by the locally-produced pastis called Herbsaint, which is ideal in a Sazerac.
-(Now that absinthe is legal in the United States again, use that if at all possible, and only French or Swiss brands.
-Lucid and Kübler are readily available now, as is St. George from San Francisco, and all of Ted Breaux's absinthes from Jade Liqueurs.
-However, if you do use absinthe instead of Herbsaint in your Sazerac, avoid brands from the Czech Republic, as they taste nothing like the type of absinthe that was historically drunk in New Orleans and used in early Sazeracs).
-The drink has been enjoyed this way for over 130 years, and over 150 if you include the original version made with Cognac.)
+Eventually absinthe was banned and was replaced by the locally-produced pastis called Herbsaint, which is ideal in a Sazerac and with which you'll find them made in New Orleans most often.

 The bar moved to the Roosevelt Hotel in 1949, where the Sazerac Bar and Restaurant still stands.
-The Roosevelt is now the Fairmont, and the hotel pays an annual fee to the Sazerac Company for the use of the name.
+The Roosevelt became the Fairmont, and as of summer 2009 it'll be renovated and reopened as the Roosevelt once again, featuring a spectacularly redone Sazerac Bar that'll hearked back to the bar's glory days.
+Since those days the hotel paid an annual fee to the Sazerac Company for the use of the name.
 The company, which produces, imports and distributes many different liquors, was founded in 1870 by the gentleman who bought the Sazerac Coffeehouse and the Peychaud family's secret recipe for the bitters.

 This is an absolutely exquisite cocktail.
 As you sip it, you come across layer after layer of flavor -- the warmth and glowing burn of the rye, effused with the flavors of spice and honey, the bite of the bitters balanced with the sweetness of the sugar, with the subtle yet complex flavor of the anise underneath and the perfume of the lemon oil from the twist feel like a symphony inside your mouth.
 This is also a drink that warms up well, revealing even more flavors.
 Sip it very slowly.
 Savor it.
 Take your time with it.

-Although I love a Sazerac made with rye whiskey, you can also make a truly wonderful drink by substituting a fine Cognac for the rye, making the drink as it first was in the old days.
+Although I love a Sazerac made with rye whiskey, you can also make a truly wonderful drink by substituting a fine Cognac for the rye, making the drink as it first was in the old days, or with a mixture of the two.
 If you have real absinthe, use that to coat the glass, too.

 And speaking of rye ... get rye whiskey for this drink.
 Do not use Bourbon.
 Don't get me wrong, I love Bourbon.
-It's simply wrong for this drink.
+It's simply wrong for this drink -- too much sweetness, not enough spice.
 It has never been made this way traditionally, and until recently would never be made this way in New Orleans, and that's enough.
 I believe that if you've got something that's wonderful, that's real, and right, and true ... you leave it alone.

 As Stanley Clisby Arthur, author of Famous New Orleans Drinks and How to Mix 'Em, in print since 1937, said in his classic tome, "While Bourbon may do for a julep it just won't do for a real Sazerac.
 This comes directly from a bartender who used to mix Sazeracs for Tom Handy, so it bears some authority."
 Try them both ways yourself, and you'll immediately realize that the sweetness of Bourbon is completely wrong for this drink, and only the spiciness of rye (or Cognac, or a mix of both) will do.

-The typical rye whiskey used for the Sazerac is Old Overholt, a 4-year-old rye that's got a crisp, complex flavor ... spicy with a touch of honey.
+The typical rye whiskey used for Sazeracs in New Orleans is Old Overholt, a 4-year-old rye that's got a crisp, complex flavor ... spicy with a touch of honey.
 It's an 86-proof whiskey, which is eminently sippable.
 However, if you like a drink with a bit more of a kick to it, Rittenhouse Bonded Straight Rye Whiskey at 100 proof makes a truly outstanding drink that'll give you a boot in the butt as well.
 In an ideal world, my whiskey of choice for this drink is the magnificent Sazerac 18-Year-Old Kentucky Straight Rye Whiskey, one of America's great whiskeys produced by the Buffalo Trace Distillery, owned by the Sazerac Company.
-If you can find it, grab it -- it's a limited edition release, and as supplies dwindle the price is shooting up (as of January 2004 it had already gone up from $34.95 a bottle to $42.95 at Martin Wine Cellar, and the extremely limited, once-a-year releases are now seen at $80-100 a bottle).
+If you can find it, grab it -- it's a limited edition release, and as supplies dwindle the price is shooting up.
+(As of January 2004 it had already gone up from $34.95 a bottle to $42.95 at Martin Wine Cellar, and the extremely limited, once-a-year releases are now seen at $80-100 a bottle).
 There's some new Sazerac 18-Year Rye in the works apparently, but it'll take a while to make.
-Fortunately, there's also a brand new 6-Year-Old Sazerac Rye, which is quite delicious and very reasonably priced at about $22-24 per bottle.
+Fortunately, there's also a 6-Year-Old Sazerac Rye, which is quite delicious, much more readily available and very reasonably priced at about $22-24 per bottle.

-Other ryes I favor for Sazeracs are Wild Turkey Rye (don't knock it, this is really good and potent stuff, if you want a Sazerac that'll also give you a little kick in the pants) and Pappy Van Winkle Family Reserve 13-Year-Old Rye at 95.6 proof.
-This one makes a spectacular drink.
+Other ryes I favor for Sazeracs are Wild Turkey Rye (really good and potent stuff, if you want a Sazerac that'll also give you a little kick in the pants) and Pappy Van Winkle Family Reserve 13-Year-Old Rye at 95.6 proof.
+This one makes a spectacular drink as well.

 After writing in Looka! about my 2000 trip home for Jazzfest and my rediscovery of the Sazerac as being my favorite cocktail of all time, a gentleman wrote in to ask why I didn't talk about having any Hurricanes during my visit home.